Connecting at Home and Abroad – Is Google Fi Worth getting in 2025?

 It’s also worth noting that the Flexible plan starts throttling your speed after 15GB while the Unlimited Plus plan gives you 50GB before it starts slowing you down.

-Having the option to fall back on Google Fi when my prepaid internet runs out of data has been an absolute lifesaver a number of times, and, combined with having a phone number for 2FA texts, is easily worth the $20/month that it costs to keep my line active.
+I typically use the Flexible plan and prepaid local SIMs for data while traveling and Unlimited Premium when I’m in the States.
+Having the option to fall back on Google Fi when my prepaid internet runs out of data has been an absolute lifesaver a number of times, and, combined with having a phone number for 2FA texts, it’s easily worth the $20/month that it costs to keep my line active.

 Other Benefits

-Google Fi also has an option to order data-only SIM cards which can be used in secondary devices.
+For both the Unlimited Premium and Flexible plans, Google Fi also has an option to order data-only SIM cards which can be used in secondary devices.
 This allows you to have more internet-connected devices on a single plan, which is amazing!
-I like to put them in my kids’ phones so they can have their own internet connection without needing me to hotspot!
+I like to put them in my kids’ phones so they can have their own internet connection without needing me to buy them a separate plan.

-And if you’re on the Unlimited Plus plan you get even more benefits, like 100GB of Google one Storage, and 6 months of YouTube Premium for free! (when I wrote this, 4/10/2024).
+And if you’re on the Unlimited Plus plan you get even more benefits, like 100GB of Google One Storage.

 So, why shouldn’t I get Google Fi?